begin-theadventure/dxvk-caches/README.md

 Feel free to contribute new caches or for merge with existing ones in:

+*Note*: don't submit caches that have been upgraded from v10, as this may [cause crashes](https://github.com/doitsujin/dxvk/releases/tag/v2.0) with the latest v15 version.

 [_issues_](https://github.com/begin-theadventure/dxvk-caches/issues/): search to see if the issue already exists, if not create a new one (per game), paste the download link or compress with zip and attach;

 [_pull requests_](https://github.com/begin-theadventure/dxvk-caches/pulls): paste the download link or compress with zip and attach, change Readme.md (nick, entries and sha512sum) or add it to a proper directory (game or franchise->game) and add empty name.dxvk-cache.md (I'll change it with my download link) if it doesn't exist (new game);